NCD Prevention: Reducing the Impact of Health Harming Products

 Our opening session will feature a panel of health professionals who will share their experiences of NCDs on the front line - from prevalence to provision of care.

-Between February and March of this year, a cross-parliamentary group of MSPs - representing CPGs that focus on a range of NCDs - led an inquiry into NCD prevention and health harming products.
+Earlier this year, a cross-parliamentary group of MSPs - representing CPGs that focus on a range of NCDs - led an inquiry into NCD prevention and health harming products.

 In this session, we will discuss what progress could and should be made over the next 12 months and where we hope to be in a year's time.